 At IVP, we are committed to supporting our API and AAPI authors by elevating their voices for the benefit of the whole church.
 Meet some of our authors of Asian descent below and read more about how the church can respond.
 If you’re looking for resources to help you go deeper, check out IVP’s books on racial justice.

-Margarita R. Cabellon is the executive director of BridgeLeader Network.
-She coordinates training and speaking engagements on diversity issues with churches, businesses, and other large organizations.
+Margarita R. Cabellon is a coeditor of Multicultural Ministry Handbook, along with Dr. David A. Anderson.
+Previously, she was the executive director of BridgeLeader Network, where she coordinated training and speaking engagements on diversity issues with churches, businesses, and other large organizations.
 She also creates educational opportunities for her local community to learn more about racial reconciliation and other diversity issues.
-Margarita was introduced to BLN when she and husband, Paul, began attendng Bridgeway Commuity Church in Columbia, Maryland in September 2004.

 Peter Cha is associate professor of pastoral theology at Trinity Evangelical Divinity School in Deerfield, Illinois.
 He received his graduate training in theology from Trinity Evangelical Divinity School (MDiv and ThM) and received his doctorate in religion in society and personality from Northwestern University.
 He previously served as a campus staff member with InterVarsity Christian Fellowship, and as a youth pastor, church planter, and senior pastor.
 His publications include chapters in Following Jesus without Dishonoring Your Parents, as well as articles in Korean Americans and Their Religions, Telling the Truth, and This Side of Heaven.